-I had heard a lot about Marie Kondo’s book, The Life Changing Magic of Tidying, before one of my favourite blogger’s posted about his experience of implementing the KonMari method (you can read about it here) and I just had to read it.
+I heard a lot about Marie Kondo’s book, The Life Changing Magic of Tidying, particularly the phrase “Spark Joy”.
+One of my favourite blogger’s, David from Raptitude, posted about his experience of implementing the KonMari method and I just had to read it.
 Well!
 I don’t know why I waited so long.
-I greatly enjoyed it!
-So much so that I looked forward to bedtime so that I could keep reading it – something I haven’t experienced in a while.
-It’s an accessible and easy read, and worthwhile even if you aren’t obsessed with organising.
+I enjoyed it so much that I looked forward to bedtime so I could keep reading.
+Something I haven’t experienced in a while.
+It’s an accessible and easy read, worthwhile even if you aren’t obsessed with organising.

 I found that I had much in common with Marie Kondo.
-Many of her ideologies and feelings about decluttering resonated with me and reading about her frustrations with less tidier family members made me laugh.
-Out.
-Loud.
+Many of her ideologies and feelings about decluttering resonated with me.
+Reading about her frustrations with less tidier family members made me laugh.
 She recounts childhood stories of forcing objects on her family members because she didn’t want to throw them out.
 In effect decluttering her area but adding stress to theirs.
 I had a similar but much more sneaky method.
 I would place objects in others’ rooms while they were out.
-Until my family had had enough we’d have countless conversations that went like this:
+Until my family had had enough, we’d have countless conversations that went like this: